madison-python/environments/slides.md

 - Can't write any production code until you have a failing test.
 - Can't write more production code than is required to pass the test.
-- Can't refactor in a way that adds functionality.
+- Can't refactor beyond existing functionality.